 It’s hard to believe I went until 22 without carnitas.
 They are now one of our favorite little indulgences and it’s one of those recipes that you can make and then use for multiple nights for multiple dishes!!
 Who’s gonna say no to that?

-The pork shoulder gently cooks for 3 hours and when its done it literally is melt in your mouth bites of heaven.
-Its insanely tender and with the addition of a little guacamole it seriously makes for a 100% satisfying meal.
-Add a margarita and you couldn’t pay me enough to share!
-Ok, well maybe I would share if you brought some more margaritas or some homemade pico de gallo…
+The pork shoulder gently cooks for 3 hours and when it’s done, it literally melts in your mouth.
+Insanely tender and even more delicious with the addition of a little guacamole, it makes for a 100% satisfying meal.
+Add a skinny margarita and you couldn’t pay me enough to share!

-3 pounds pork shoulder or pork butt, chopped into 1 inch cubes
+- 3 pounds boneless pork shoulder cut into 2 inch cubes

-In a large oven proof saucepan combine the cubed pork, stock, orange juice and salsa, this mixture should totally cover the pork, if not add a little water until the pork is submerged.
+- Place the pork in a large dutch oven with the orange juice, lime juice, salsa and salt.
+Add enough water to barely cover the meat.
 Bring to a boil.
-Once boiling, reduce heat to medium low and simmer with the lid on for 3.5 hours, at which point the pork should be falling apart to the touch.
+Once boiling, reduce heat to medium low and simmer with the lid on for 2 hours, at which point the pork should be falling apart to the touch.

 For another great comforting pork recipe, check out my Pulled Pork Sliders